CaesarXInsanium/StructureInterpretationNotes/Notes/Concurrency.md

 #### Serializers in Scheme

 Wishful thinking, however I know of a procedure in GNU Guile called `parallel`.
-Which should do the same thing as `parallel-execute`, which takes a *thunk*, a procedure with no arguments.
+Which should do the same thing as `parallel-execute`, which takes a *thunk* (a procedure with no arguments).
 We have to generate a procedure and then pass said procedure to the function.

 ```scheme